cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-1-syscalls.md

 - syscall `1` calls `ksys_write(rdi, rsi, rdx)`
 - syscall `60` calls `exit(rdi)`

-## Registers

-Registers are small storages inside the CPU that can be processed.
-They typically contain unsigned integers or references (pointers) to larger data.
-For example, if a string exceeds the size of a register, it usually is split up onto multiple registers with multiple `mov` instructions.

-Registers are a little more complicated than this, there's general purpose registers and special registers that can only be used for specific instructions or a specific functionality that the CPU provides.

-But for now, we stick to the basics and only the registers we need to know about to call the `ksys_write()` method with our given parameters.
-Before we know which registers to use, we need to understand how the functions are defined in the `C ABI` of the kernel.

 The anatomy of the `ksys_write()` function method looks like this and is defined in the [fs/read_write.c](https://github.com/torvalds/linux/blob/master/fs/read_write.c) file: